-With the advent of technology comes a responsibility on behalf of hoteliers to be aware and protect against a possible hotel data breach.
-A data breach, also known as a data leak or unintentional information disclosure occurs when information is intentionally (or unintentionally) released to an untrusted environment.
-It typically refers to secure or private and confidential information.
+With the advent of technology comes a responsibility for hoteliers to protect against potential data breaches.
+A data breach, also known as a data leak or unintentional information disclosure, occurs when sensitive information is unintentionally or intentionally released to an untrusted environment.
+This typically refers to confidential data like personal or financial information.

-In this article we will discuss hotel data breaches, including the most frequent kinds of breaches in the hotel industry, and how to improve your hotel data security.
+In this article, we'll cover hotel data breaches, including common types in the hotel industry, and how to improve your hotel data security.

 Table of contents